Feelzor/Writeups/CTF_10k_RootMe/osint/FindOurRoots.md

 Megapixels                      : 0.442
 ```

 What I immediately saw was the name of the artist: Rene te Pas.
 That **must** be it!
-I didn't even take the time to read the rest of the output (bad idea, if you ask me) and went back on my best googling. `Rene te pas kamerik boat`, `Rene te pas boat`, `Rene te pas netherlands`, `Rene te pas` are all searched I've made, yet this boat is still not appearing, even in the images tab.
+I didn't even take the time to read the rest of the output (bad idea, if you ask me) and went back on my best googling. `Rene te pas kamerik boat`, `Rene te pas boat`, `Rene te pas netherlands`, `Rene te pas` are all searches I've made, yet this boat is still not appearing, even in the images tab.
 I've found a LinkedIn page, a Facebook page, but none seemed to be of a photographer passionate about boats.
 So where did he go?

 If I'm completely honest, one result kept my attention.
 I found the [MarineTraffic](https://www.marinetraffic.com/en/photos/by/page:1/copyright:Rene%20te%20Pas/) page where that person posts lots of pictures of boats.
 Incredible!
 I go through the 10 first pages before asking myself: how many are there?
 That is when I realized there was more than 100 pages, and I couldn't just open all of them by myself.